Empirical Understanding of Deletion Privacy: Experiences, Expectations, and Measures

-Eight of the participants pointed out different proactive approaches, similar to~\cite{wang2019donttweetthis, zhou2016tweet}.
-In these proposals, multiple types of classifiers (e.g., Neural Networks, Naive Bayes, etc.) detect potential regrettable posts to proactively advise users before the publication of posts.
+\paragraph{Proactive approaches to prevent the publication of sensitive content} Eight participants pointed out different proactive approaches, similar to~\cite{wang2019donttweetthis, zhou-2016-tweetproperly}.
+In these proposals, multiple classifiers (e.g., Neural Networks, Naive Bayes, etc.) detect potential regrettable posts and advise users not to publish the posts.
 Participant $P186$ clearly explains the proactive solution in his/her response---\textit{``Some kind of bot/AI that, based on language and keywords, warn the user that their post may be considered offensive or sensitive before they post it in the first place meaning they can delete it before posting.''}.

-Although helpful in some cases, this proactive approach cannot prevent users from publishing future-regrettable posts.
+\textit{\textbf{Future design implications:}} Although helpful, in some cases, this proactive approach cannot prevent users from publishing future-regrettable posts~\cite{wang2011regretted}.
+Furthermore, these approaches create overhead for the platform and slightly affect the freedom of publishing posts for users.

-Eight participants pointed out that the best approach is that the social platforms create some barrier for the malicious entities that collect the users' data in large-scale.
+\paragraph{Rate-limiting the malicious entities} Eight participants pointed out that the platforms should create barriers for the malicious entities that collect the users' data on a large-scale.
 For example, participant $P108$ states---\textit{``Social networks could make efforts to thwart bots and scrapers that collect posts and also monitor profiles for deletions.